 To use it internally, add 3 to 5 drops of GSE to your dog’s food.

 Oil Of Oregano

+Oil of oregano is a natural antibiotic.
+To use if for your dog’s ear infections, add one drop to ½ oz of warm pure aloe vera juice.
+Clean the visible parts of the ear with a cotton ball soaked in the mixture.

-- Clean the visible parts of the ear with a cotton ball soaked in the mixture.
+Apple cider vinegar can help reduce the itch and discomfort of an ear infection.
+Mix 1 part vinegar and 1 part filtered or spring water.
+Clean the visible parts of the ear with a cotton ball soaked in the mixture.
 Make sure you get the liquid into the ear canal by holding your dog’s ear still.
 You can pour or squirt the liquid (at least one dropper full each time) into the ear canal.
 Then massage gently below the ear.

 Herbalist and holistic veterinarian Randy Kidd DVM PhD recommends a mullein mix that works for most ear infections.
 You can make your own or buy one at health food stores.
 HerbPharm offers a good mullein-garlic oil.